jsgoller1/algorithms/unsolved/unsolved.md

   - #378 was solved with a brute force solution, and has a O(N) solution for an N x M matrix; see [this solution](https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/discuss/85170/O(n)-from-paper.-Yes-O(rows).) and [this paper](http://www.cse.yorku.ca/~andy/pubs/X+Y.pdf)
   - #665 has a linear space solution
   - #861 should be redone with goroutines
+## Other
+  - #489 - started this on a car trip but never got around to finishing it

 ### Misc.
 - Find the number of components in a graph.
 [HackerRank article](https://www.hackerrank.com/challenges/components-in-graph/problem), [YouTube video](https://www.youtube.com/watch?v=IWvbPIYQPFM)